CompendiumDevTools/library/README.md

 <img src="https://assets.solidjs.com/banner?project=Compendium DevTools Connector" />

-## ⚠️ This branch of the repo will remain unchanged until the end of SolidHack voting!
+## ⚠️ The `master` branch of the repo will remain unchanged until the end of SolidHack voting!

 ## ⚠️ If you would like to see the current progress of this project, please view the [`dev` branch](https://github.com/CompendiumDevTools/library/branch/dev).